skip to Main Content

 • Living situation

-For example, an undergraduate student in London may be entitled to get a higher Maintenance Loan, given the higher living costs of the city, such as the cost of rent or transport.
+For example, an undergraduate student in London may be entitled to get a higher Maintenance Loan, given the city’s higher living costs, such as rent or transport.

 Personal living circumstances will also influence the loan a student may be eligible to borrow.
 How much a student will receive will vary based on income, marital status, and other personal circumstances.